havefish/bunnymq/README.md

 > This library works with the default exchange

+> If a queue exists in the broker with the same name but different properties (created by some other means), an exception will be raised.

-Producing to the queue has one interface, the `put` method.
-However, there are multiple interfaces available for consumers
+There is only one simple way to publish a message to the queue, the `put` method.
+However, there are multiple patterns available for consumers

 * [Basic interface](#basic-interface)
 * [Iterable interface](#iterable-interface)